ReynaldJay/Tryhackme-Journey/README.md

 # Pre Security Path

 This **Pre Security** path equipped me with the essential technical prerequisites to confidently begin a career in cybersecurity.
 It reinforced and expanded my foundational knowledge, building on top of my B.S. degree in Computer Science.
-Through structured learning, it helped me bridge theoretical concepts with practical skills, covering core areas such as networking, system fundamentals, and security principles.
-This program not only filled knowledge gaps but also provided a clear roadmap for advancing into more specialized areas of cybersecurity.

 ---

 ## **Introduction to Cyber Security**